 Language-related challenges can also contribute to hallucinations.
 AI must stay up-to-date on the constant evolution of language to avoid misinterpretations caused by new terminology, slang expressions, and idioms.

-For best results, it's always best to use clear, plain language when prompting an AI tool.
+For best results, it's always best to use clear, plain language when prompting AI content generators.

 Why is AI hallucination a problem?